 In addition to the allowances we have put in place, we are also providing a discount on recertification by attestation fees.
 All fees for recertification by attestation will be $190 between March 26 and September 1, 2020.

-We encourage you to visit the following exceptional resource pages compiled by our emergency nursing specialty partners, the Emergency Nurses Association (ENA) and the Society of Trauma Nurses (STN), as well as the American Nurses Association (ANA):
+We encourage you to visit the following exceptional resource pages compiled by our emergency nursing specialty partners, the Emergency Nurses Association (ENA), the Society of Trauma Nurses (STN) and the Air & Surface Transport Nurses Association (ASTNA), as well as the American Nurses Association (ANA) and the American Psychiatric Nurses Association (APNA):

 For the latest information from U.S. and global health organizations, please visit these coronavirus resource pages: